stagerightlabs/symfony-starter/README.md

 ```

 It would be possible to set up a docker service for this, but it is easier to [configure your IDE](https://standardjs.com/#are-there-text-editor-plugins) to perform the standard.js formatting automatically.

+## Browser Cache Busting

+Browser cache busting for generated assets has been implemented via an 'asset nonce' environment variable.
+Running the `asset:nonce` command on deployment will generate a new nonce value and force browsers to download the latest version of the asset files.